 Craig Eggett (C.M.)

-Craig Eggett is a Lecturer and Researcher in Public International Law.
+Dr Craig Eggett is Assistant Professor of International Law.
 He holds an LL.B. (hons) from Durham Law School (UK) and an LL.M. (cum laude) in International Laws from Maastricht University, including study abroad at KU Leuven and Université Toulouse 1 Capitole.
-Prior to coming to Maastricht, Craig worked in the Extraordinary Chambers in the Courts of Cambodia.
+Prior to coming to Maastricht, Craig worked at the Extraordinary Chambers in the Courts of Cambodia.

-Craig's PhD research is concerned with "general principles of law" in the sense of Article 38(1)(c) of the ICJ Statute.
-As part of this project, he has spent time at the Lauterpacht Centre for Interntional Law at teh University of Cambridge.
+Craig's PhD research was concerned with "general principles of law" in the sense of Article 38(1)(c) of the ICJ Statute.
+As part of this project, he has spent time at the Lauterpacht Centre for Interntional Law at the University of Cambridge.

 - Public International Law